Edward Via College of Osteopathic Medicine

 Student residence options:

 The curriculum at VCOM is innovative and modern.
 The faculty of VCOM recognizes that students learn in a number of ways.
 Students generally assimilate a knowledge base through instruction, reading and experience.
-VCOM uses a hybrid curriculum consisting of lectures, computerized case tutorials, laboratory experiences, clinical skills laboratories, and clinical experiences throughout the four years and that begin as early as year 2.
+VCOM uses a hybrid curriculum consisting of lectures, computerized case tutorials, laboratory experiences, clinical skills laboratories, and clinical experiences throughout the four years.

 Dual Degree / Concurrent Programs